zerasul/mdbook_en/14sound/sound.md

 The ```XGM_startPlayPCM``` function plays a previously initialized sound effect; it receives the following parameters:

 * _id_: Sound Identifier assigned in the previous step.
-* _prioridad_: defines the priority with which the sound will be played.
+* _priority_: defines the priority with which the sound will be played.
 It can have a value between 0 and 15; 0 being the lowest and 15 the highest.
 * _channel_: channel to play the sound; you can select the different channels allowed by the XGM driver.
 In this case, ```SOUND_PCM_CH4``` indicates that channel 4 will be used as PCM.
 See the SGDK documentation for all available channels.

 Now that we have seen what happens when the C button is pressed, let's see what happens when the Start button is pressed.